El General: Career and influence

-His breakout performance came in 1994, when he was featured on the song "Robi-Rob's Boriqua Anthem" from C+C Music Factory's album Anything Goes.
+His breakout performance came when he was featured on the song "Robi-Rob's Boriqua Anthem" from C+C Music Factory's album Anything Goes.
 During this time, he started working with Chino Rodriguez, an entrepreneur in the Latin music industry, who convinced Franco a.k.a.
 El General (as his close friends and family would call him), to perform a salsa song before his performance of "Robi-Rob's Boriqua Anthem".
 The performance was at the Madison Square Garden produced by Ralph Mercado (owner of RMM Records and who always produced large Latino events in New York).
 The fans were surprised that El General (Franco) sang a salsa song.
 Ralph Mercado gave El General more time in the tight schedule of stage allotment to do the salsa song before the scheduled performance of "Boriqua Anthem".
 Chino Rodriguez was able to convince Ralph Mercado to allow more time so that El General could surprise his fans.

 He started his musical career when he was 19 years old, and for 17 years, his albums achieved gold status 32 times and platinum 17 times.
 Popular reggae in Spanish music in Panama was (and is still) called plena.
-Songs like "Muevelo" (1991), "Tu Pum Pum" (1991), "Rica y Apretadita" and "Te Ves Buena" are among his greatest hits.
-In 1992, El General received an MTV award for Best Latin Video with the great success of "Muevelo" produced by Pablo "Pabanor" Ortiz and Erick "More" Morillo.
+Songs like "Muévelo" (1991), "Tu Pum Pum" (1991), "Rica y Apretadita" and "Te Ves Buena" are among his greatest hits.
+In 1992, El General received an MTV award for Best Latin Video with the great success of "Muévelo" produced by Pablo "Pabanor" Ortiz and Erick "More" Morillo.
 In 1993, El General won the Rap Artist of the Year Award at the Lo Nuestro Awards.